“This mystery is that the Gentiles are fellow heirs, members of the same body, and partakers of the promise in Christ Jesus through the gospel”

 “And he is not served by human hands, as if he needed anything.
 Rather, he himself gives everyone life and breath and everything else.”
 (Acts 17:25)

 The bottom line is, God wanted to include the Gentiles and the Jews were salty about it.
-They thought they were God–or at least could boss Him around and tell Him who to pick.
+They thought they could boss Him around and tell Him who to pick.
 Nope.

 Yet God now has the “audacity” to bring in the Gentiles by grace through faith?
-Yes.
-That’s exactly right.
+Oh yeah!
+That’s exactly right!
+This is predestination!

 “What shall we say, then?
 That Gentiles who did not pursue righteousness have attained it, that is, a righteousness that is by faith; but that Israel who pursued a law that would lead to righteousness did not succeed in reaching that law.
 Why?
 Because they did not pursue it by faith, but as if it were based on works.”
 (See Romans 9:30-32)

-“I’m sorry, but you must repent from your dead works toward Jesus.”
-(See Hebrews 6:1).
+He’d rebut with a truth from Hebrews 6:1, “I’m sorry, but you must repent from your dead works toward Jesus.”

-In Romans 10 and 11 he goes on to explain how important it is that his kinsmen turn from their disobedience of refusing to believe in Jesus.
+In Romans 10 and 11 he goes on to explain how important it is that his kinsmen shift from their disobedience of refusing to believe.
 Why?
-Because they have been cut off from God–ouch.
-Of course, they can be grafted back in, but they must repent from the Law toward the Son of God.
+Because they were now cut off from God and the believing Gentiles had been grafted in.
+Of course, they too could be grafted back in but they must turn from the Law toward faith in the Son of God.
 Trampling on the Spirit of Grace and looking to temple sacrifices for forgiveness would not end well for them (see Hebrews 10:26-29).

-How many legalistic, Bible-thumping, unloving church-goers would be furious if you told them, “A prostitute who believes Jesus has forgiven them is just as holy as Jesus.”?
+How many Bible-thumping, unloving people would be furious if you told them, “A prostitute who believes Jesus has forgiven them is just as holy as Jesus.”?
 (See 1 John 4:17).
 Now multiply that by 100 and you’d get a taste of what Paul was facing.
-And to be clear, not all church-goers are like this.
-Only those who see their church attendance and church work for righteousness are.
-They will be included with those whom Jesus rejects at heaven’s gate.
-“I never knew you,” will be the last thing they hear before hell (see Matthew 7:21-23).

 Let’s jump to Romans 8:29-30 to see the cusp of predestination: